Johnny Tremain (film): Cast

 Walt Disney's daughter Sharon Mae Disney also had a small uncredited role as Dorcas, a young friend of Johnny and Priscilla (who in the novel was one of Priscilla's sisters).

 Music

 The musical score for Johnny Tremain was composed by George Bruns with lyrics by Tom Blackburn.
 The film is notable for the song "Liberty Tree", which was later included on the 1964 Disneyland Records album entitled Happy Birthday and Songs for Every Holiday.

+Billy Vaughn and his Orchestra recorded a version of The Johnny Tremain Theme, released as a single in 1957 on Dot Records 45-15598, featuring his orchestra in an easy-listening instrumental style of the theme, in contrast to the film's own vocal soundtrack.

 Release

 The film's theatrical release was accompanied by two Disney short subjects: the live-action nature story The Wetback Hound, and the cartoon special The Story of Anyburg U.S.A..

 Louis Marx and Company released an American War of Independence playset featuring character figures of the actors in the show as a film tie-in.

 The film opened in London but was not successful and Disney initially decided not to release the film in Europe.

 Portions of Johnny Tremain were released individually in 1968 for educational purposes.
 Two distinct sequences of the film were re-issued under the titles The Boston Tea Party and The Shot Heard 'Round the World.
 Both were originally combined and shown on Disney's anthology TV series in 1958 as part of the episode The Liberty Story.